 AZA and its accredited zoos provide the majority of funding for the International Elephant Foundation (IEF), a 501(c)(3) non-profit organization that supports a wide variety of elephant conservation and related scientific and educational projects worldwide.
 Recently, AZA and the IEF announced the 2009 IEF Grant Awards, the funds for which are provided by zoo donations.
 A total of total $165,000 was granted in 2009 to support projects that prevent human-elephant conflict, combat poaching, protect habitat, prevent disease, advance research, and educate people, adding to the $1.4 million that has been awarded to like-minded projects since 1998.

 AZA and its accredited zoos also led the creation of the Bushmeat Crisis Task Force (BCTF), a coalition of more than 30 major conservation organizations and zoological parks, that aims to curb the illegal commercial trade of wildlife meat for human consumption in Africa, including the forest elephants in central and western Africa.
 BCTF plays a key role in conservation by maintaining a bushmeat trade information database, developing mechanisms for information sharing and raising awareness, increasing collaboration and field program actions, identifying support from key decision-makers, coordinating public relations/ media campaigns, engaging African partners and stakeholders, and building collaborative policy, decision-making, fund-raising, and action strategies.

-The AZA Conservation Endowment Fund (CEF) supports the cooperative conservation-related scientific and educational initiatives, including those related to elephants, of AZA, its members, and their collaborators.
-A number of CEF awards specifically address elephant issues and people interested in conducting additional elephant-related work should consider applying to CEF for support.
-Some of the past elephant-related CEF awards include:
+The AZA Conservation Grants Fund (CGF) supports the cooperative conservation-related scientific and educational initiatives, including those related to elephants, of AZA, its members, and their collaborators.
+A number of CGF awards specifically address elephant issues and people interested in conducting additional elephant-related work should consider applying to CGF for support.
+Some of the past elephant-related CGF awards include: